jpalero/MovServe/README.md

 <img width="950" alt="image" src="https://github.com/jpalero/MovServe/assets/131837340/235ae087-a220-41cc-b136-421af94ad7fd">

 Then need to confirm if the customer needs to proceed.
 It also have a validation for inputs if you want to confirm.
-You need to fill up all the needed information before you the pop up confirmation shows.
+You need to fill up all the needed information before the pop up confirmation shows.

 <img width="934" alt="image" src="https://github.com/jpalero/MovServe/assets/131837340/1dffa301-15c1-4d3b-a2f5-f286e56066af">